 CM: Take me through the journey for a new member?

 JA: Most of our new members come through our ‘Free Week Trial’ with unlimited gym and class access.
-When it comes to classes, for those who are keen on getting stronger and moving better, we recommend our Strength AND/OR our Core classes.
+When it comes to classes, for those who are keen on getting stronger and moving better, we recommend our Strength and/or our Core classes.
+For those who are keen on getting a sweat, we recommend a combination of our S&C and Conditioning classes.

 And for the crazy people who just want to leave feeling like they’ve poured a bucket over their head, we recommend our signature class – PRIMAL.